ministryofjustice/hmpps-spring-boot-sqs/README.md

 Then create some properties defining the queue(s) in the application.
 See [HMPPS Queue Properties](#hmpps-queue-properties) for information on the properties, and check the [test-app](https://github.com/ministryofjustice/hmpps-spring-boot-sqs/tree/main/test-app) for an example.

-You will now get features like HealthIndicators, queue admin endpoints, AmazonSQS/SNS beans and a custom JmsListenerContainerFactory - all for free.
+You will now get features like HealthIndicators, queue admin endpoints, AmazonSQS/SNS beans and a custom SqsMessageListenerContainerFactory - all for free.
 Read more about all available features [here](#features).

 ## How To Run This Locally